Peal: Long-length peals

 Another area of peal ringing is that of long-length peals.
 These involve ringing for far longer than an ordinary peal, up to 17 hours.
 The difficulties of ringing ordinary peals are magnified in these performances, as are the difficulties of composing them.
 One challenge to ringers is to ring 'the extent', which on eight bells is 40,320 changes.
 The last time this was rung on tower bells, it took 18 hours.

 Raising and lowering in peal

 "Raising in peal" does not refer to ringing a peal, but is the process where a band of ringers increases the swing of tower bells from mouth down to mouth upwards while keeping them ringing in rounds.
 The opposite process is "lowering in peal", where the swing of the bells is gradually reduced until they are at rest mouth downwards, again keeping the bells ringing in rounds throughout.

 Quarter peal

 Quarter peals are also commonly rung, and are popular for service ringing, where a full peal would be time-consuming.
 These generally meet most of the rules for a peal, but need be only a quarter the length (i.e. at least 1,260 or 1,250 changes, depending on the number of bells).
+Quarter peals are often developmental while a ringer progresses towards a full peal, and consist of roughly 1260 changes.
+The Ringing World recorded between 13,000 and 14,000 quarter peals per year in 2006.